kinten108101/kinten108101.github.io/_posts/2020-07-16-pathfinding1.md

 ---
 layout: post
-title: 0.
-Realtime Pathfinding Camera
+title: "0.
+OF-PM "
 date: 2020-07-17T04:50:50.303Z
 thumbnail: /assets/image/jv0r-drkici4i0fofwljimkq8sl6cfrviahihpb_qnk.jpg
 tags: pathfinding ml project
-excerpt: This is an excerpt!
+excerpt: On the Fly Path-finding Mechanism, an ML project that will never pan out!
 ---
 A perceptron is a simple, shallow neural network that accepts an input, through some activation units, then an output - 3 layers.
 In a CNN Convolutional Neural Network, they are 1-dimensional FCLs Fully Connected Layers (aka FLCL)